epwalsh/obsidian.nvim/README.md

 - ▶️ Autocompletion for note references via [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) (triggered by typing `[[`)
 - 🏃 Optional passthrough for `gf` to enable Obsidian links without interfering with existing functionality
-- 💅 Additional markdown syntax highlighting and concealing for references
+- 💅 Additional markdown syntax highlighting, concealing, and extmarks for references and check-boxes

 ### Commands